Insights & Resources

 Every August, our team at Roughley Insurance rallies behind Simcoe Hall Settlement House's Backpack Program, helping ensure Durham Region students head back to school with the supplies they need.
 Here's the story behind a partnership that's been going strong for over 15 years.

-Tenant Insurance in Ontario: Why Every Renter Needs It (And What It Actually Covers)
+Tenant Insurance in Ontario: Why Renters Need It and What It Covers

 More than half of Canadian renters have no tenant insurance, leaving them exposed to thousands of dollars in potential losses from fire, theft, water damage, and liability claims.
 Here's what Ontario renters need to know about coverage, cost, and common misconceptions.